imagej/imagej.github.io/_pages/plugins/3d-viewer/user-faqs.md

 ### How to display a stack

-After you have started the 3D viewer, click on '-&gt;File-&gt;Add content'.
+After you have started the 3D viewer, click on {% include bc path="File|Add content" %}.
 A dialog window opens, asking for some information:

 -   **Image:** The image which should be displayed in the viewer.
 The user can select from a list of all open images.
 -   **Name:** A name for the 3D object.
 The default is the image title.